IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/vehicle-functions.md

 and the current thread will not be blocked.
 Any effects of your request will come in the shape of vehicle property value changes, or in the shape of an error callback.
-In the background, the vehicle platform decides what should happen, changes the vehicle's state, and updates the vehicle's properties, sending any changed values back to IndiGO.
+In the background, the vehicle platform decides what should happen, changes the vehicle's state, and updates the vehicle's properties, sending any changed values back to TomTom IndiGO.

 ## Android VHAL interface